Azure/GPT-RAG/docs/CUSTOMIZATIONS_SEARCH_TRIMMING.md

   - Entra ID `object_ids` of authorized users.
   - Entra ID group names.

+- **Orchestrator Payload**: The following attributes must be included in the JSON payload sent to the Orchestrator to enable the search trimming functionality:
+   - `"client_principal_id"`: Unique identifier of the client.
+   - `"client_principal_name"`: Principal name of the client.
+   - `"client_group_names"`: List of group names associated with the client.

+  > [!NOTE]
+  > This information is already included by our Frontend component and will have the correct values if authentication has been configured.

-By default, the feature is activated and always returns documents where the `metadata_security_id` field is blank, ensuring broad accessibility when no specific restrictions are defined.
+By default, the Security Trimming feature is activated and always returns documents where the `metadata_security_id` field is blank, ensuring broad accessibility when no specific restrictions are defined.

 ![Storage Metadata - Search Trimming](../media/readme-search_trimming_sample.png)